Lactarius zonarius

 Lactarius zonarius is a member of the large milk-cap genus Lactarius in the order Russulales.
 It was first described in 1783, under the basionym Agaricus zonarius.
 A rare, poisonous fungus, it can be found in Europe and North America.

+Adults of the pleasing fungus beetle Tritoma angulata have been recorded from this mushroom, but it does not seem to be a regular food source for them.

 Description

 The mushroom cap has a cream-yellow to cream-orange color, and measures from 4 to 16 cm.
 The mushroom's insides are white and fleshy, and produce a white latex when cut.
 The stem measures 2 to 5 centimeters in length, and between 1 and 2 cm in diameter.